Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Children and Adolescents Aged ≥12 Years and Weighing ≥40 kg

 Another cohort of adolescents in Barcelona received the fixed-dose combination (FDC) product abacavir 600 mg/dolutegravir 50 mg/lamivudine 300 mg (Triumeq).
 Of the twelve patients reported, one received Triumeq for initial ART, six received Triumeq for treatment simplification, and five received Triumeq because of previous treatment failure.
 Nine of the 12 patients achieved or maintained viral suppression after switching to Triumeq; three patients failed to achieve suppression due to suboptimal adherence.
 Of note, patients complained about the size of the tablet and six reported having to crush or split the tablet in order to swallow it (see Appendix A, Table 2).20

 Children and Adolescents Aged <12 Years

-The EMA used the same data to inform population PK modelling and simulation analyses to approve the lower-strength, film-coated dolutegravir tablets for use in children aged ≥6 years and weighing ≥15 kg.23 The EMA approved doses of dolutegravir 20 mg for children weighing 15 kg to <20 kg and doses of 25 mg for those weighing 20 kg to <30 kg.
-As noted above, evaluation of these doses during the ODYSSEY study indicated that many children failed to achieve adequate trough concentrations.
-The Panel agrees with the WHO dosing recommendation of dolutegravir 50 mg (as the film-coated tablet) for pediatric patients weighing ≥25 kg and does not recommend use of dolutegravir in children weighing <25 kg.
-Further data are needed to determine an appropriate dose for this weight group.
+The EMA used the IMPAACT P1093 data to inform population PK modelling and simulation analyses to approve the lower-strength, film-coated dolutegravir tablets for use in children aged ≥6 years and weighing ≥15 kg.26 The EMA approved doses of dolutegravir 20 mg for children weighing 15 kg to <20 kg and doses of 25 mg for those weighing 20 kg to <30 kg (see Table A above).
+As noted, evaluation of these doses during the ODYSSEY study indicated that many children failed to achieve adequate trough concentrations.
+The Panel does not recommend use of dolutegravir in children weighing <20 kg until further data are available to determine an appropriate dose for this weight group.